NachoColl/blockchain-web-services/docs/index.md

 ## Introduction

 Blockchain technologies are rising at an incredible rate.
-The 1st generation (aka Bitcoin) delivered the required trust for financial transactions; Just a few years later, a 2nd generation (aka Ethereum) stretched to countless scenarios through the use of Smart Contracts.
+The 1st generation (aka Bitcoin) delivered the required trust for financial transactions; Just a few years later, a 2nd generation (aka Ethereum) stretched to countless scenarios through Smart Contracts.
 Today, a set of new initiatives is already pushing hard to support scalability and mature growth.

 But the initial hype on Smart Contracts is getting weighed by the blockchain ecosystem complexities, and challenges arise when discussing market adoption.